tlswg/tls13-spec/draft-ietf-tls-tls13.md

   any PSKs which are incompatible with the server's indicated cipher suite.

-Because TLS 1.3 forbids renegotiation, if a server receives a ClientHello at any other time, it MUST terminate the connection.
+Because TLS 1.3 forbids renegotiation, if a server has negotiated TLS 1.3 and receives a ClientHello at any other time, it MUST terminate the connection.

 If a server established a TLS connection with a previous version of TLS and receives a TLS 1.3 ClientHello in a renegotiation, it MUST retain the